TeamDiopside/Seamless/README.md

 # Seamless

-A Fabric/Forge mod that connects the outlines of Double Blocks, like Doors and Beds.
+A client-side Fabric/Forge mod that connects the outlines of Double Blocks, like Doors and Beds.

 Current Blocks: